gistarrs/sweep_test/README.md

 - get_bsdb.py

     Handles the retrieval of BSDB (Base Spatial Data) from the API, loading it into a DataFrame for further processing.

+- aoi_handler.py

+    Provides classes and methods to extract and process parcel data  intersecting a user-defined Area of Interest (AOI).
+Generates a synthetic BSDB used by the predictor.
 - filters.py

     Applies various filters to the BSDB data, such as date range filtering, geographic filtering (e.g., by county), and other conditions.